BYA - Bloomfield Youth Assistance

 What is Bloomfield Youth Assistance?

-Founded in 1967, Bloomfield Youth Assistance (BYA) provides preventive youth and family services, including caseworker counseling, programming, scholarships, youth recognition and mentorship.
+Founded in 1967, Bloomfield Youth Assistance (BYA) provides preventive youth and family services, including caseworker counseling, educational programming, scholarships, youth recognition and mentorship.
 We’re powered by municipal and volunteer support.
 We aim to strengthen Bloomfield Hills’ youth and families through community involvement, reducing the incidence of delinquency, abuse and neglect.

 BYA is part of a larger network of 26 Youth Assistance Offices in Oakland County; any child or family that resides in Bloomfield Hills Schools is eligible for our services.